kolkhis/lab-utils/haproxy_k8s_keepalived/project_k8s_haproxy_keepalived.md

 ```
 * `--now` also tells it to `start` in addition to `enable`.

+---

+On Rocky, make sure to open ports 443, 80, and whatever the NodePort is.
+Also, make sure SELinux is set to permissive.

+---

 At this point, each HAProxy node should be able to forward traffic independently to
 the k8s cluster.